davidscarth/edge-ai-study/TEST.md

 #### Tuning
 [Benchmark Results](https://github.com/davidscarth/edge-ai-study/tree/main/code/benchmarks)
-* Optimal Workgroup Shape: The (16,16) shape is the winner for performance.
-The question of the best "selector" is solved.
+* Optimal Workgroup Shape: The (16,8) shape is the winner for performance.
-* Optimal Tile Shape: For un-quantized models, the champion tile is 64x128 (TM=64, TN=128).
-The data clearly shows a performance peak at a tile height of TM=64 and that performance generally increases with tile width.
 * Performance Ceiling: **~0.43 GFLOP/s** for un-quantized math. *(Ran same tests on Rpi4 8GB and got about ~0.21 GFLOP/s, and it preferred the same workgroup shape and tile size)*

-Conclusion: Use safe, square tiles (16x16, 32x32, 64x64).
+Conclusion: Use safe tiles that fit in 16KiB SMEM (i.e. 64x48x16, 32x32x16).

 ### Build llama.cpp
 ```shell